The mobile sidebar problem

 - Form buttons stay visible even when the mobile keyboard is up

 These sound trivial.
-But they're the difference between "I can use this on site" and "I need to wait until I'm back at the office."
+But they're the difference between "I can use this between viewings" and "I need to wait until I'm back at the office."

 What agencies actually get